 All this information can be found in the tags with a coding system that’s fairly easy to decipher.

 W – If your sofa or microfiber couch is labelled with a ‘w’, then you are free to use a water-based solution on it without causing damage.

 S – Sofas labelled with an ‘s’ will be harmed by water!
-You’ll need to find a special solvent in order to clean a microfiber couch or sofa marked with an ‘s’.
+You’ll need to find a special solvent in order to clean a microfiber couch or sofa with cleaning code s.